Pool Water Maintenance (Please print this off and keep with your Pool Service Papers)

 The best place to get good advice is your pool shop, however not all are run by knowledgeable persons who can discuss your pool issues and take the time to work out what’s going on.
 Many simply run a simple computer test for pH, Chlorine, TA (Total Alkalinity) and CH (Calcium Hardness) and sell you some chemicals to add to your pool, in the expectation all will be well.
 Yet a few weeks later you are back seeking a solution to an issue.
 Why?
 Could the TDS be getting to high and causing additional problems?

-In so far as pools coated with EPOTEC there are very few issues.
+In so far as pools coated with our paintsthere are very few issues.
 However the main issues we see are to do with a white powder on the surface.
 These are sometimes in salt water pools and less so in liquid or granular chlorine treated pools.
 (You may see finger or foot lines on the sides of the pool, below the water line)

 If you wipe your hand over the surface, just below the water line, you will see what looks like white chalk dust floating in the water, once the hand movement stops.
 The immediate reaction is the paint is oxidised and coming off.
 Yet if you rub hard against the surface no paint comes off at all.
 In fact you see a nice glossy coating showing up.
 What gives?